dan-leo/masters/thesis/v8/twopager.md

 The number of allocations and frees are very similar, hence the latter is not shown here as well.
 The code can be considered running stable for both Ublox and Quectel, with memory usages of 60% and 70%, respectively.

 ## UE-MNO Comparison

+# Discussion

+# Conclusion

+Attenuation does not affect performance as much as the ECL level does, and includes degradation to latency, energy consumption and packet size.

+The inefficiency between the two South African MNOs can either be attributed to poor system configuration, or hardware fault.
+That is, if the network vendor meets the 3GPP's standards.
+Vodacom’s Nokia infrastructure has failed one of the most important requirements for NB-IoT being under 10 seconds latency for all network conditions.
+Secondly it is 20dBm RSRP less sensitive than MTN’s ZTE infrastructure, which has satisfactory performance overall.
+Since the findings are reflected similarly across the Ublox and Quectel UE, it implies that the discrepancies are as a result of the MNO vendor.

+# References